-The second single from the 2006 album Your Man, "Would You Go With Me" was a number one hit.
+The second single from the 2006 album Your Man, "Would You Go With Me" was a Np.
+1 hit.
 It even secured a 2007 Grammy Awards nomination for Male Country Vocal Performance of the Year.

 8. "Your Man"

-The title track from Turner's 2005 album was his first number one hit.
+The title track from Turner's 2005 album was his first No. q hit.
 Writers Chris Stapleton and Chris Dubois were even given a reward from the American Society of Composers, Authors and Publishers.
-Odds are when you're thinking of a Josh Turner song this is one of the first that comes to mind and that's because it's a total classic that still holds up years after its release.
+Odds are when you're thinking of a Josh Turner song, this is one of the first that comes to mind and that's because it's a total classic that still holds up years after its release.

 9. "All Over Me"

-This 2010 single from Haywire was written by The Peach Pickers (Rhett Akins, Dallas Davidson and Ben Hayslip) and hit number one on the country charts.
+This 2010 single from Haywire was written by The Peach Pickers (Rhett Akins, Dallas Davidson and Ben Hayslip) and hit No. 1 on the country charts.